-Such issues also happen on a real PC, this is Windows related issue caused by hanging of vital system processes or malfunctioning drivers.
+Such issues might also happen on a real PC, it's a Windows-related issue caused by the hanging of vital system processes or malfunctioning drivers.

 1. Force restart Windows in Parallels Desktop: click Actions on Mac menu bar > Reset.

 If you use a virtual machine in Full Screen view mode move the mouse to the top of the screen and wait for 1-2 seconds to open the Mac menu bar.
 To release the mouse input and access the top menu bar easier, press Control + Option shortcut.